alexbilledeaux/GVSU-CIS641-PythonGameGuys/docs/software_requirements_specification_final.md

    5. The game shall allow the user to go back to the main menu from the player class selection menu.

 2. Level Generation
+   1. The level generator shall have two different map creation algorithms - cave and dungeon.
+   2. The level generator shall attempt to place between 0 and 1 enemies per room in the dungeon floor generator at depth level 1 to 3.
+   3. The level generator shall attempt to place between 0 and 2 enemies per room in the dungeon floor generator at depth level 4 and 5.
+   4. The level generator shall attempt to place between 0 and 3 enemies per room in the dungeon floor generator at depth level 6 and higher.
-   1. The level generator shall add at least 5 + n enemies per level, where n is the depth.
+   5. The level generator shall attempt to place between 5 and 20 enemies per floor in the cave floor generator at depth level 2 and 3.
+   6. The level generator shall attempt to place between 10 and 25 enemies per floor in the cave floor generator at depth level 4 and 5.
+   7. The level generator shall attempt to place between 15 and 35 enemies per floor in the cave floor generator at depth level 6 and higher.
-   2. The level generator shall generate a level where the exit is reachable.
+   8. The level generator shall generate a level where the exit is reachable.
+   9. The level generator shall attempt to place between 0 and 1 items per room in the dungeon floor generator at depth level 1 to 3.
+   10. The level generator shall attempt to place between 0 and 2 items per room in the dungeon floor generator at depth level 4 and 5.
-   3. The level generator shall add at least 3 items per level.
+   11. The level generator shall attempt to place between 0 and 3 items per room in the dungeon floor generator at depth level 6 and higher.
-   4. The enemy stats shall grow as the depth increases.
+   12. The level generator shall attempt to place between 5 and 15 items per floor in the cave floor generator at depth level 2 and 3.
+   13. The level generator shall attempt to place between 10 and 25 items per room in the dungeon floor generator at depth level 4 and 5.
+   14. The level generator shall attempt to place between 15 and 30 items per room in the dungeon floor generator at depth level 6 and higher.
-   5. The items and enemies added to the map shall grow better as the depth grows.
+   15. The items and enemies added to the map shall grow better as the depth grows.
-   6. The level generator shall have two different map creation algorithms.

 3. Gameplay
-   1. The game shall remove an enemy's icon from the map when the enemy's health reaches 0.
+   1. The game shall replace an enemy's icon from the map with a red '%' when the enemy's health reaches 0.
    2. The player shall attack an enemy by attempting to move onto the enemy's tile.
    4. The game shall prevent the player from moving into a tile that contains a wall.
    5. Enemies shall attempt to defeat the player by attacking them.
    6. The game shall end if the player's health reaches 0.
    7. An entity's health shall decrease by the attacker’s power minus the defender's defense when it is attacked.
+   8. Each attack shall do a minimum of one damage, regardless of power and defense.

 4. Items
    1. The player shall only be able to equip one set of armor at a time.
    2. The player shall only be able to equip one weapon at a time.
    3. The game shall display a message when the player successfully equips a piece of equipment.
    4. The game shall display a message when the player successfully unequips a piece of equipment.
-   5. The player shall be able to display the contents of his/her inventory.
+   5. The player shall be able to display the contents of their inventory.
    6. The game shall prevent the player from using a healing consumable when they are at maximum hitpoints.

 5. Display and UI
-   1. Once a game has started, the UI shall display an event log which shows the 5 most recent ones.
+   1. Once a game has started, the UI shall display an event log, 5 lines high, which shows the most recent messages.
    2. The player's HP bar shall remain visible.
-   3. The UI should display the current dungeon level.
+   3. The UI shall display the current dungeon level.
    4. The game shall display tiles of the map as they are seen by the player.
    5. The game shall show entities on the map while they are in the player's field of view.
    6. The game shall hide entities on the map while they are not in the player's field of view.